-If you run your own business and have an online presence, the chances are that search engine optimisation will play a role in your everyday marketing activities.
-Of course, the basics of SEO, like properly optimising your pages and producing high-quality content, are easy to master, but the world of SEO is ever-changing, and it can be hard to keep up.
+If you run your own business and have an online presence, the chances are that search engine optimization will play a role in your everyday marketing activities.
+Of course, SEO basics, like properly optimizing your pages and producing high-quality content, are easy to master, but the world of SEO is ever-changing, and it can be hard to keep up.
 Read on to discover the new SEO trends in 2018 you need to be ready for.

 Top 2018 SEO Trends

-Below, we’ve rounded up some of the biggest search engine optimization changes we’re expecting to see in 2018.
+Below, we’ve rounded up some of the biggest search engine optimization changes we expect to see in 2018.

 Mobile-first indexing will become normal

-It’s almost three years since Google revealed that more people were searching from smartphones than they were from desktops, and this year, we can expect the search engine giant take the growth in mobile browsing to the next level.
+It’s almost three years since Google revealed that more people were searching from smartphones than they were from desktops, and this year, we can expect the search engine giant to take the growth in mobile browsing to the next level.
 It’s believed that Google will begin crawling and indexing websites based on their mobile versions later this year.

 Sites that do not work well on mobile devices may, in the near future, become obsolete and drop down in the search engine ranks.
-Therefore, it’s essential that your website is mobile-friendly as soon as possible and that every touch-point, including blogs and landing pages, have been designed with mobile users in mind.
+Therefore, it’s essential that your website is mobile-friendly as soon as possible and that every touch-point, including blogs and landing pages, has been designed with mobile users in mind.
 This is one SEO investment you cannot afford to avoid.